LukaszMalucha/ChatBot/readme.md

 ### Google ML deployement

 Deployment has to wait untill Google Cloud ML will have a clear gs bucket file write/read system

+(Training on local machine takes about a week)